chonieny/Hate_Crime_Factors_project/README.md

   Log transformation was done on the skewed features, which made their distributions more normal.<br/>
 * Using the 1.5 IQR rule, states that might contain outlier outcome values were identified<br/>
-  &#8594; the states were Oregon and District of Columbia<br/> &#8594; An extreme outlier value was dropped
+  &#8594; the states were Oregon and District of Columbia<br/> &#8594; an extreme outlier value was dropped

 ### Data Cleaning
 * Data were scaled